Armadillidiid/wireguard-cdk/README.md

    pnpm exec cdk deploy --parameters WireguardUsername='admin' --parameters WireguardPassword='MySecurePassword123$'
    ```

-4. (Optional): After deployment, point your domain's DNS to the public IP of the EC2 instance.
-You should be able to find the public IP outputted in the logs.
+4. After deployment, you'll get the public IP address in the CloudFormation outputs.
+You can use this to create an A record in your DNS provider.

 5. Access your WireGuard admin panel at your public IP.